 Important Questions of the Home Study Process

 A social worker does the need to know if you have basic safety features inside your home.
 Door and window locks, fire alarms, carbon monoxide detectors, and smoke detectors are standard features every home needs to protect your family.
 You will also be asked if you keep any firearms in the house.
-These should be kept in a locked safe with a seperate ammunition case.
+These should be kept in a locked safe with a separate ammunition case.